samyak83/Python-Beginners/README.md

 # Python-Beginners
-Learn basic concepts of python programming.
+Learn basic concepts of python programming for beginners